 2025 Eugene O'Neill National Playwriting Conference Semi-Finalist

-Directed by Yury Urnov, Helen Hayes and Tony Award recipient, Co-Artistic Director at Wilma Theater
+Directed by Yury Urnov, Helen Hayes and Tony Award recipient, Co-Artistic Director at the Wilma Theater

 THE ELEPHANT IN THE ROOM